askthecode/documentation/docs/features/files/file-update.md

 !!!warning Beta Feature
 The functionality described in this document is **currently in beta**.
 Please be aware that there might be some unexpected behaviors.
+!!!

 !!!warning
-Currently, the feature is supported only by the [AskTheCode GPT](https://chat.openai.com/g/g-3s6SJ5V7S-askthecode).
+Currently the feature is supported only by the [AskTheCode GPT](https://chat.openai.com/g/g-3s6SJ5V7S-askthecode).
+!!!

 !!!warning
-This feature is only available when the [GitHub OAuth Authentication](/authentication/#authentication-methods) is used.
+This feature is only avalable when the [GitHub OAuth Authentication](/authentication/#authentication-methods) is used.
+!!!

 # File Update